MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureBatchPool.md

 ```

 ### -CloudServiceConfiguration
-Specifies configuration settings for a pool based on the azure_2 cloud service platform.
+Specifies configuration settings for a pool based on the Azure cloud service platform.

 ```yaml
 Type: PSCloudServiceConfiguration